![]() |

 8. “He remembers to forget it.”

-A perfect, six‑word indictment.
+A perfect, six‑word paradox - and apt.

 9. “...he cooks up two or three issues upon points not discussed by me at all, and then authoritatively announces that these are to be the issues of the campaign.”